digitalunited/vc-clean-up/README.md

 Removes Grid Elements from the admin menu
 Values: true/false

+###keepDefaultTemplates
+Specify witch VC default templates to keep.
+The array should contain the custom_class of the the default template.
+Value: false / array with default templates to keep (t.ex ['vc_default_template-39', 'vc_default_template-1'])

 ###hideVcAdminButtons
 Removes alot of unusefull buttons from VisualComposers admin GUI
 Values: true/false